applicato/deadswitch-linux/README.md

 Unpack the files into any folder.
 Give all the files Read, Write, Execute permissions and run ./start.sh to start the setup.

+## Setup

+One thing to note during the setup process.
+You will be asked if you want to add an attachment to your email.
+If you choose YES, and you enter the URL of the file eg: /home/john/file.zip be sure to write in your email message the type of file it is.
+For some reason, the attachment type is stripped and thus unidentifiable.
+So file.zip just ends up showing as 'file'.
+If your recipient downloads the file, but doesn't know the type, it won't help.
+So just mention in your message, that you are attaching file.zip and that the file needs to be renamed as a zip as per out example.

 ## License

 GPL v3